Broadcast Pioneers member Ed Harvey

 He's been on our board of directors for more than a decade and served 2 one year terms as Vice-President of the Broadcast Pioneers of Philadelphia.
 He was inducted into our Hall of Fame in 1998.

-Ed and his wife, Marge now volunteer their time for the ASB (Associated Service for the Blind) radio station here in town.
-Their radio program is heard twice monthly on the station.
+Ed and his wife, Marge volunteered their time for the ASB (Associated Service for the Blind) radio station here in town.
+Their radio program was heard twice monthly on the station.

 Ed grew up in Iowa, the "Tall Corn State," which explains some of his on-the-air humor.
-He was graduated from Grinnell College, in Iowa, where he majored in journalism,serving as campus corresspondent for both AP and UP, and was elected to the honorary journalistic fraternity, Sigma Delta Chi.
+He was graduated from Grinnell College, in Iowa, where he majored in journalism, serving as campus correspondent for both AP and UP, and was elected to the honorary journalistic fraternity, Sigma Delta Chi.

 When Ed returned to the states, he was assigned to the Office of Public Information, Fourth Naval District, in Philadelphia.
 His major assignment was to represent the Navy at the Army/Navy "E" Awards ceremonies honoring those companies whose contributions to the war effort were outstanding.
 Ed received an honorable discharge from the Navy in 1946, leaving with the rank of Lieutenant Commander.

 Upon discharge from the Navy, Ed and a fellow officer, Robert Wilder, opened a public relations office in Philadelphia.
 In the first year the firm obtained several accounts, some paying, others not.
 So it was a no-brainer for Ed to accept an offer from WCAU to host a morning show.
 How that happened is a story in itself, according to Ed.
-When you see him ask him about that.
+However, he never told us the story.

-Ed has three children, Susan Rhoades, Barbara Safaford, and James Harvey.
-He is married to the former Marge Wieting, whose radio program "Street of Dreams," kept listeners awake late at night for many years on WFIL-AM.
+Ed had three children, Susan Rhoades, Barbara Safaford, and James Harvey.
+He was married to the former Marge Wieting, whose radio program "Street of Dreams," kept listeners awake late at night for many years on WFIL-AM.

 From the official archives of the Broadcast Pioneers of Philadelphia